-Throughout the month of March CEDEC will be highlighting women in business, politics, and community leadership positions as part of our Leveraging the Power of Women to Rebuild Canada’s Economy series in honour of International Women’s Day (March 8, 2021).
+Throughout the month of March 2021 CEDEC highlighted women in business, politics, and community leadership positions as part of our Leveraging the Power of Women to Rebuild Canada’s Economy series in honour of International Women’s Day (March 8, 2021).
 For our first guest, we were delighted to chat with Barbara J. Orser, M.B.A., Ph.D., Full Professor, Deloitte Professor at the Telfer School of Management, University of Ottawa.

 Q. How will women-owned and women-led enterprises offer a distinctive competitive advantage to Canada’s economy during the pandemic and in the post-pandemic recovery phase?

 Last week, the co-owners of Capital City Luggage & Repairs in Ottawa announced that, after 35 years, they are liquidating inventory, closing their doors and handing the business over to a daughter who will focus on online sales.
 The announcement captures some of the challenges facing small businesses during the pandemic and opportunities in the post-pandemic recovery.